lloydmeta/schwatcher/README.md

 As of Java7, the WatchService API was introduced to allow developers to monitor the file system without resorting to an external library/dependency like [JNotify](http://jnotify.sourceforge.net/).
-Unfortunately, it requires you to use a loop that blocks in order to retrieve events from the API.
+Unfortunately, it requires you to use a loop that blocks in order to retrieve events from the API and does not have recursion support built-in.

-Schwatcher will allow you to instantiate an Actor, register callbacks (functions that take a Path and return Unit) to be fired for certain [Path](http://docs.oracle.com/javase/7/docs/api/java/nio/file/Path.html)s and [event types](http://docs.oracle.com/javase/7/docs/api/java/nio/file/StandardWatchEventKinds.html), then simply wait for the callbacks to be fired.
+Schwatcher will allow you to instantiate a Actor, register callbacks (functions that take a Path and return Unit) to be fired for certain [Path](http://docs.oracle.com/javase/7/docs/api/java/nio/file/Path.html)s and [event types](http://docs.oracle.com/javase/7/docs/api/java/nio/file/StandardWatchEventKinds.html) by sending messages to it, then simply wait for the callbacks to be fired.
 The goal of Schwatcher is to facilitate the use of the Java7 API in Scala in a simple way that is in line with the functional programming paradigm.

-__Notes__:

-1. Callbacks are registered for specific paths and for directory paths can be registered as recursive so that a single callback is fired when an event occurs inside the directory tree.
-2. Callbacks are not checked for uniqueness when registered to a specific path.
-3. A specific path can have multiple callbacks registered to a file [event types](http://docs.oracle.com/javase/7/docs/api/java/nio/file/StandardWatchEventKinds.html), all will be fired.
-4. Callbacks are not guaranteed to be fired in any particular order unless if concurrency is set to 1 on the MonitorActor.
-5. Any event on a file path will bubble up to its immediate parent folder path.
-This means that if both a file and it's parent directory are registered for callbacks, both set of callbacks will be fired.

-As a result of note 5, you may want to think twice about registering recursive callbacks for `ENTRY_DELETE` because if a directory is deleted within a directory, 2 callbacks will be fired, once for the deleted directory and once for the directory above it.

 Installation
 ------------